I dedicate this post to the memory of Kate of roughseasinthemed, a woman of spirit who loved everything Yorkshire (and Gibraltar).

 In February 1938 Squadron Leader J.W.
 Gillan flew an RAF Hawker Hurricane fighter plane from Edinburgh to London in forty-eight minutes and achieved a record land plane speed of 409 mph (660 kmh).
 I expect that he was in a bit of a rush to get back to the officer’s mess before closing time!

 Also in 1938 Sir Malcolm Campbell broke the water speed record in Bluebird K3 when he achieved a speed of 141 mph (227 kmh) on Lake Maggoire in Switzerland.
 In the following year he broke the record again in K4 on Lake Coniston in the Lake District in England.

 The journey home was simply awful.
 It rained continuously and there were hold ups, road works and diversions for what seemed like the entire drive and I found myself sympathising with motorists trying to get in and out of Gibraltar when the Spanish border police start playing up.
-To be honest I was glad to get home and the difficult driving experience just added one more good reason why I will not be going away again in the UK any time soon.

 * Other Free Admission Museums in the UK:

 - Imperial War Museum, London

 - National Coal Mining Museum for England, Wakefield